truust-io/docs.truust.io/content/developers.md

 ## Webhooks

 Truust can send webhook events that **notify your application any time an event happens on your account**.
 This is especially useful for events that are not triggered by a direct API request, like order status change and many user actions.
-This mechanism is also useful for services that are not directly responsible for making an API request, but still need to receive the response from that request.
+This mechanism is also useful for services that are not directly responsible for making an API request, but still, need to receive the response from that request.

 You can register webhook URLs and the attached event and we will notify you any time that event happens in your account.
 When the event occurs we will create a request containing **all the relevant information about what just happened**, via an HTTP `POST` request, to any endpoint URLs that you have defined in your account´s Webhooks settings.

 Webhooks are necessary only for behind-the-scenes transactions.
 Most requests (e.g., creating links) generate results that are reported synchronously to your code.
 These do not require webhooks for verification.